Murder charge after body found in Northland forest

 Police are also currently conducting a scene examination at the victim's home.

+The last trace of the 69-year-old was in the early hours of May 1 when she left a friend's house in Waimamaku - a small rural village in south Hokianga.

-Enquiries are still being made into the movements of Bright's vehicle, a white 2000 Holden Rodeo 4x4 with the registration number YW7634, between Northland and Te Kuiti on 3 and 4 May.
+Inquiries are still being made into the movements of Bright's vehicle, a white 2000 Holden Rodeo 4x4 with the registration number YW7634, between Northland and Te Kuiti on May 3 and 4.

-Police are asking anyone who has seen this vehicle or has any information regarding it is asked to call Police on 105 quoting file number 220511/2799 or Operation Bright.
+Police are asking anyone who has seen this vehicle or has any information regarding it to call them on 105 quoting file number 220511/2799 or Operation Bright.
 Information can also be passed on anonymously via Crime Stoppers on 0800 555 111.

 Police are not seeking anyone else in relation to this matter.